ELISA SUNSHINE

 Find access to downloadable press kit materials at the bottom of this page.

-Celebrated for her “blend of vocal sparkle and theatrical charisma” by the San Francisco Chronicle, American soprano Elisa Sunshine is a recent graduate of San Francisco Opera’s Adler Fellowship who brings the immediacy of the human experience to life through vocal acrobatics and theatrical dynamism.
-Known for her versatility as an actor and musician, the 2025-2026 season brings a return to San Francisco Opera in a double appearance as the Page and Gilda cover in Rigoletto and a Flower Maiden and Squire in Wagner’s epic Parsifal, both conducted by Music Director Eun Sun Kim, as well as her Seattle Opera debut as Lucy in Gregory Spears’ Fellow Travelers.
-She also makes her debut with The Santa Fe Symphony for Handel’s Messiah, and looks excitedly ahead to future collaborations with The Santa Fe Opera.
+Celebrated for her “blend of vocal sparkle and theatrical charisma” by the San Francisco Chronicle, American soprano Elisa Sunshine brings the immediacy of the human experience to life through vocal acrobatics and theatrical dynamism.
+Known for her versatility as an actor and musician, the 2025-2026 season brings a return to San Francisco Opera in a double appearance (Page/Gilda cover, Rigoletto; Flower Maiden/Squire, Parsifal), both conducted by Music Director Eun Sun Kim, as well as her Seattle Opera, Portland Opera, and San Diego Opera debuts as Lucy in Greg Spears’ Fellow Travelers.
+She also makes her debut with The Santa Fe Symphony (Messiah), and looks eagerly ahead to future collaborations with The Santa Fe Opera, Sag Harbor Song Festival, the Santa Rosa Symphony, and Austin Opera.

-In the 2024-2025 season, Ms. Sunshine returned to the Lyric Opera of Chicago to cover Susanna in Le nozze di Figaro and Gilda in Rigoletto, and made debuts with The Atlanta Opera as Iris in Semele and Boston Symphony Orchestra as Juliette in Die tote Stadt, garnering critical acclaim for Iris as “the most delightful singer of the evening” for her “superb technique and Mozartean timbre.
+Highlights of recent seasons include collaborations with Lyric Opera of Chicago (covering Gilda, Rigoletto; Susanna, Le nozze di Figaro; Marie, La fille du régiment), debuts with Boston Symphony Orchestra (Juliette, Die tote Stadt), Philharmonia Baroque (Messiah), the San Francisco Symphony (Mendelssohn’s A Midsummer Night’s Dream), and The Atlanta Opera (Iris, Semele), for which she garnered critical acclaim as “the most delightful singer of the evening” for her “superb technique and Mozartean timbre.
 She will excel in leading roles” (OperaWire).
-Ms. Sunshine joined The Santa Fe Opera as an Apprentice Artist in 2024, marking her company debut as Annina in Louisa Muller's new production of La Traviata and covering Sheila in the world premiere of Gregory Spears and Tracy K. Smith's The Righteous.
+Ms. Sunshine also debuted with The Santa Fe Opera as an Apprentice Artist as Annina in La Traviata and covered Sheila in the world premiere of The Righteous.

 An avid lover of new works, Ms. Sunshine created the role of Selena in Merola Opera Program's world premiere of Jake Heggie and Gene Scheer’s If I Were You, where her "steady, vibrant soprano made the most of her every moment.
 Ms. Sunshine also mined every bit of drama out of Selena's revelatory final encounter with Diana" (Opera Today).
 With the Center for Contemporary Opera in New York City, she sang the role of Elizabeth Christine in Scott Wheeler’s workshop of The Sorrows of Frederick.
-In Boston, Ms. Sunshine created the role of Madame White Snake in a workshop of Scott Wheeler’s Naga at New England Conservatory, and later covered the role during its world premiere at the Cutler Majestic Theater in collaboration with ArtsEmerson and Beth Morrison Projects.
+Ms. Sunshine also created the role of Madame White Snake in a workshop of Scott Wheeler’s Naga, and later covered the role during its world premiere in collaboration with ArtsEmerson and Beth Morrison Projects.

 PRESS KIT